JuliaLind/JuliaLind/README.md

 ## Hi there 👋

-🌱 I’m currently studying my first year of the 3-year webprogramming program at Linnéuniversitet.
+🌱 I’m currently studying my first year of the 3-year Webprogramming course at Linnéuniversitet.

 I have previously studied Webprogramming at Blekinge Tekniska Högskola (almost two years) where I learned Python, PHP, Javascript and SQL (MariaDB).